mstksg/advent-of-code-2018/reflections.md

 etc.) to help us make program reductions that aren't immediately obviously legal but that have already been proven to be equivalent by mathematicians.
 We hijack their work!

+We get program optimizations and reductions and substitutions for free, by "stealing" from the large body of such things that mathematicians have spent centuries collecting.

 ### Day 5 Benchmarks